 A service that helps students with various academic and non-academic concerns such as residency status, registration, fee payment, housing, financial aid, grades, parking, and other university-related issues.

-University of Houston Division of Student Affairs and Enrollment Services Diversity and Inclusion Committee
+University of Houston Division of Student Affairs Diversity and Inclusion Committee

-The DSAES Diversity and lnclusion Committee is charged with making a significant impact on the DSAES community through developing division-wide training, education, facilitated conversations and resources related to diversity, equity, inclusion and social justice.
+The DSA Diversity and lnclusion Committee is charged with making a significant impact on the DSA community through developing division-wide training, education, facilitated conversations and resources related to diversity, equity, inclusion and social justice.